Promised You a Miracle: Style

+Release

+"Promised You a Miracle" was released as a single in April 1982 during the second leg of the band's Sons and Fascination Tour, where the song was performed live.
+As the band at that point had not recorded any other new material, the instrumental track "Theme for Great Cities" was lifted from their 1981 album Sister Feelings Call as the b-side of the single.
+The 12" release also featured an instrumental remix of "Seeing Out the Angel" from the Sons and Fascination album.
+The cover, designed by Malcolm Garrett, featured a still from the "Sweat in Bullet" video.

 Critical reception

 "Promised You a Miracle" has been praised by many critics as one of Simple Minds' strongest songs.
-Cash Box called it "a cute attempt by this English outfit to boogie with the best of them."
-Dave Thompson of Allmusic noted its "funky bass line", "bright melody", and "splashy keyboard hook".
+Cashbox called it "a cute attempt by this English outfit (sic) to boogie with the best of them."
+Dave Thompson of AllMusic noted its "funky bass line", "bright melody", and "splashy keyboard hook".
 Dave Simpson in The Guardian referred to the song as a "showcase of early-80s optimism" with a "wistful edge".
 A feature in a 2002 edition of Uncut by David Stubbs said: "What's so great about this track, and indeed 'Big Sleep', isn't just its combination of stinging riff with delicate mosaic musical colouring, but its subtle rhythmical patterns, which are a feature of the whole album".
 A later Uncut review described the song as a "teetering moment of pop promise they could never surpass".